 The Partners in Care Toolkit, developed by the Ontario Caregivers Organization and Change Foundation, provides downloadable and customizable resources for LTC homes.
 The resources include caregiver ID badges and stickers, a pledge that outlines the responsibility of the home and caregivers, and a one-page overview of what family caregivers can expect when they arrive in LTC.

 The content was prepared by Family Councils Ontario, the Ontario Association of Residents’ Councils, and Tech Coaches Inc for LTC homes, residents and families to stay connected during social isolation.
 Includes examples of video calling initiatives that have launched with success since the COVID-19 pandemic started.

-This webinar recording explores the current research evidence that links social connection to mental health outcomes for residents living in long-term care, and explore twelve strategies that might help to build and maintain social connection for residents in LTC – both during COVID-19 and beyond.
-Learn about the findings from a knowledge exchange project conducted by researchers at The KITE Research Institute (University Health Network) together with Behavioural Supports Ontario (BSO), Family Councils Ontario (FCO) and the Ontario Association of Resident’s Councils (OARC).
+This webinar recording explores the current research evidence that links social connection to mental health outcomes for LTC residents and shares twelve strategies to build and maintain social connection for residents in LTC – both during COVID-19 and beyond.
+Learn about the findings from a knowledge exchange project conducted by researchers at The KITE Research Institute (University Health Network) together with Behavioural Supports Ontario (BSO), Family Councils Ontario (FCO) and the Ontario Association of Residents’ Councils (OARC).

 Better physical and mental health and well-being is associated with good social connectedness.
 Strategies to support social connectedness have unique considerations for people living in LTC homes.
 Explore an infographic developed by EnCOAR (Enhancing the Care of the Older Adult), a research team at Toronto Rehabilitation Institute.
 This infographic is available in English and French.
 LTC homes can request (free) printed copies of the infographic from the EnCOAR website.